manuelbb-upb/Morbit.jl/README.md

 “Morbit” stands for **M**ultiobjective **O**ptimization by **R**adial **B**asis **F**unction **I**nterpolation **i**n **T**rust-regions.
 The name was chosen so as to pay honors to the single objective algorithm ORBIT by Wild et. al.
-There is a [preprint in the arXiv](https://arxiv.org/abs/2102.13444) that explains what is going on inside.
+~~There is a [preprint in the arXiv](https://arxiv.org/abs/2102.13444) that explains what is going on inside.
-It has been submitted to the MCA journal.
+It has been submitted to the MCA journal.~~
+We have a [paper](https://www.mdpi.com/2297-8747/26/2/31) explaining the algorithm!

 This was my first project using Julia and there have been many messy rewrites.
 Nonetheless, the solver should now work sufficiently well to tackle most problems.